(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on June 7, 2022.

-Making an educated treatment decision begins with the stage, or progression, of the disease.
+Following a vulvar cancer diagnosis, the care team determines the stage of disease before establishing a treatment plan.
 Staging cancer is one of the most important factors in evaluating treatment options and involves determining whether the cancer has spread, and if so, how aggressively.
-The stages are assigned a number between 1 and 4, with stage 1 indicating the cancer has not spread to the lymph nodes or other organs in the body and stage 4 indicating advanced disease.
+The stages are assigned a number between 0 and 4.

-Our cancer doctors use a variety of diagnostic tests to evaluate vulvar cancer and develop an individualized treatment plan.
-If you have been recently diagnosed, we will review your pathology to confirm you have received the correct diagnosis and staging information and develop a personalized treatment plan.
-If you have a recurrence, we will perform comprehensive testing and identify a treatment approach that is suited to your needs
+The care team uses a variety of diagnostic tests to evaluate vulvar cancer and develop an individualized treatment plan.
+If the patient has a recurrence, the care team performs comprehensive testing and identifies a treatment approach that is suited to the patient's needs.

 The staging guidelines developed by the International Federation of Gynecology and Obstetrics (FIGO) and the American Joint Committee on Cancer (AJCC) system are used to stage vulvar cancers.
-This common system allows doctors to communicate important information about the cancer in a standardized way.
-Vulvar cancer stages are based on three categories:
+This system allows doctors to communicate important information about the cancer in a standardized way.
+Vulvar cancer stages are based on three categories, as detailed below.

 T (tumor): This describes the primary tumor size.